Leica Noctivid 10x42 review

 Origin of sample: Leica demo pool/official test weeks

-The Leica Ultravid 7x42HD Plus is my master binocular.
+The Leica Ultravid 7x42HD Plus is is one of my favourite binoculars ever.
 While it looks underspecced on paper, its images are truly stunning - probably because Leica concentrated on what is really important - contrast, colour, ease of view, compactness.
 You cannot fake such quality.
-I enjoy this glass almost every day, it made my life more beautiful.
 I came to love the Leica way of balancing best qualities in a small package.

 Ergonomy: For my taste, a huge step back from the Ultravids.
 Firstly, space between the barrels is too small to have a firm grip on both barrels with hands in one line, unlike in a Zeiss SF.
 Secondly, and more importantly, the focuser is way to close to the oculars.
 As I don´t want to bend my index finger to reach the focuser I am forced to hold the glass like this: Left hand close to the objectives, right hand close to the focuser.
 Well, it works and I would not mourn forever, but this is far from the simple, efficient ergonomy of an Ultravid, Nikon EDG or Swaro SLC.